martinpedata/martinpedata/README.md

   It includes graceful shutdown of processes, synchronization using mutexes, robust error handling, and thorough testing under several working conditions.
 No memory leakages, as per Valgrind.

 2) jitter-analysis-and-UI
-- Developed on VS Code, this project evaluates timing jitter as the error between a reference and measured slave’s response to a SYNC0 signal, with an expected bound of ±100 ns.
+- Developed in VS Code, this project evaluates timing jitter as the error between a reference and measured slave’s response to a SYNC0 signal, with an expected bound of ±100 ns.
 An oscilloscope samples the SYNC0 pin of each slave at 1 ns resolution and exports the results as CSV files containing sample indices, slave states, and timestamps.
 The software parses a folder of these CSV files, computes jitter metrics, and displays rising-edge visualizations alongside quantitative results.
 It focuses strictly on data extraction and analysis from CSV inputs, not on hardware operation or jitter mitigation strategies.
 Programming features and tools used: PyQt6 for the UI, Object-oriented programming, multi-threading, and extensive use of numpy and matplot libraries.